Levi9111/Lingo-Camp-language-club/README.md

 7. Interactive Lessons: Engage in interactive lessons with multimedia content, including audio and video materials, to enhance language learning.
 8. Community Forum: Join a vibrant community of language learners to connect, discuss, and practice with fellow students from around the world.
 9. Language Certifications: Prepare for language proficiency exams and earn certifications upon successful completion of courses.
-10. Responsive Design: LingoCamp is optimized for various devices, providing a seamless user experience on desktop, tablets, and mobile.
+10. Responsive Design: LingoCamp is optimized for various devices, providing a seamless user experience on desktops, tablets, and mobile.

 ## Technology Used